ketsukane/ketsukane/README.md

   <p align="center"> i get quite
   nervous about making good impressions, so i may be a bit withdrawn with meeting new people. if i get a bit quiet/blunt at times i promise im not ignoring you being bothered by you or anything!</p>
   <p align="center"> on another note, i hide and block people on here freely. if someones affecting me in a way i dont see fit ill hide em. its usually for a decent reason but sometimes i just do it to clear up space on my screen. if i hide a friend of yours or someone who wishes to talk to me n i hid them for no reason let me know! </p>
  <p align="center"> Undertale yellow is like my favorite thing ever...
-PLEASEEEE be my friend if you enjoy it even just a tad.... and if you like undertale please look into it!! its so awesome trust me! :)!! </p>
+PLEASEEEE be my friend if you enjoy it even just a tad.... and if you like undertale please look into it!! its so so SO awesome trust me! :)!! </p>
    <p align="center"> I also am a yumeshipper, i selfship w/ ceroba ketsukane!
 (I am sharing with her, yume doubles feel free to chat with me ^_^) I have a few others, but im sharing for all.
-Shes just my main yume!
+Shes just my main f/o!
 Feel free to ask about the others!</p>
  <p align="center"> Thats pretty much it!
 Just be patient and kind and we'll get along very well! </p>

 </details>